Thagaraaru: Soundtrack

-Release

-The satellite rights of the film were sold to Sun TV.
-Trailer of the film was screened during the intermission of Udhayam NH4.
-The film was given a "U/A" certificate by the Indian Censor Board.

-Critical reception
+Release and reception

-Thagaraaru opened to generally positive reviews from critics.
-Sify wrote "Thagararu is a well-made fast moving thriller with a terrific climax twist.
+Thagaraaru was released on 6 December 2013, by Red Giant Movies.
+Sify wrote, "[Thagaraaru] is a well-made fast moving thriller with a terrific climax twist.
 It's an unpredictable crime drama that combines violence and friendship set in Tamil cinema’s favourite milieu-Madurai".
-The Hindu wrote, "For quite a while the film meanders through a path of romance and robbery before the director actually decides to steer the course of the story to a bloody end.
+Malathi Rangarajan of The Hindu wrote, "For quite a while the film meanders through a path of romance and robbery before the director actually decides to steer the course of the story to a bloody end.
 Writer-director Ganesh Vinaayac gets himself stuck with a story that isn’t convincing and characters that lack stability".

-The New Indian Express wrote, "Thagararu may be a Madurai story, but it manages to keep one engrossed for the most part, and is worth a watch".
-Deccan Herald wrote, "Thanks to ensemble performances, snazzy camera work, slick editing, deft direction by Vinaayak, while it sizzles, what, however, makes the experience a bit deja vu is, it reminds Subramaniapuram and a slew of Madurai films.
+Malini Mannath of The New Indian Express wrote, "Thagararu may be a Madurai story, but it manages to keep one engrossed for the most part, and is worth a watch".
+S Viswanath of Deccan Herald wrote, "Thanks to ensemble performances, snazzy camera work, slick editing, deft direction by Vinaayak, while it sizzles, what, however, makes the experience a bit deja vu is, it reminds Subramaniapuram and a slew of Madurai films.
 Despite the fussy title, the film is worth a watch".
-Behindwoods gave 2.5 stars out of 5 and wrote, "Thagaraaru has its share of madurai violence, friendship and cliches, but is a one time watch for its climax".